viniciusgribas/Brazil_Electricity_Generation_Data_Analysis/README.md

  - The project consists of an exploratory data analysis.
 The objective of this analysis is to visualize the Brazilian electric generation system in a diagrammatic and spatial way, extracting insights.
 For this, a dataframe of the GeoDataFrame type was used and, mainly, the power of the Plotly Express library optimized for the Python language.

- - In this Part I, the category of dataframe studied is called Simple Feature: Geometry - MultiPoints, due to its characteristic of presenting a specific variable (geometry), referring to the geometry polar points, representing the Cartesian coordinates of Latitude and Longitude, enabling the georeferencing of the observations.
+ - The built dataframe is called Simple Feature: Geometry - MultiPoints, due to its characteristic of presenting a specific variable (geometry), referring to the geometry polar points, representing the Cartesian coordinates of Latitude and Longitude, enabling the georeferencing of the observations.

  - The standard report available on ANEEL's website is the [Electricity Generation Information System (ANEEL SIGA)](https://app.powerbi.com/view?r=eyJrIjoiNjc4OGYyYjQtYWM2ZC00YjllLWJlYmEtYzdkNTQ1MTc1NjM2IiwidCI6IjQwZDZmOWI4LWVjYTctNDZhMi05MmQ0LWVhNGU5YzAxNzBlMSIsImMiOjR9).
 The data for this report is available at [Brazilian Government Database](https://dados.gov.br/).
 For more information about the GeoDataFrame object types, I recommend visiting the GeoPandas library site.